 Eleven days before Carnival is Barbeque Thursday where meat (usually pork) is cooked on the barbeque or naked in the oven and eaten.
 Zakynthos Town is well known for its portable barbeques that offer free Souvlaki.

 Theatre is part of Zakynthos’ history and islanders are very proud of it.
 It is believed that theatrical performances began on the island as far back as 1571 on a site overlooking Zakynthos Town.
+These early theatrical performances were known as Omilies.
 Many playwrights are linked to the island and theatre was an extremely popular pastime with island residents for centuries.
 The municipal Theatre was built on the island in 1875, but was sadly destroyed in the 1953 earthquake.
+A new theatre has now been built in Zakynthos Town, and it’s hoped that it will entertain islanders once more.